Armed Forces Covenant

 The Armed Forces Covenant is a promise from the nation to those who serve.
 It says we will do all we can to ensure they are treated fairly and not disadvantaged in their day-to-day lives.
 This includes offering injured servicemen and women and bereaved families extra support where appropriate.

-The University has achieved the Armed Forces Covenant Silver Award so far, which acknowledges the amount of support we've demonstrated in supporting the needs of the military community.
+The University has achieved the Armed Forces Covenant Gold Award, which acknowledges the amount of support we've demonstrated in supporting the needs of the military community.

 Through their Covenant, the University will: